-Note: Even if multiple paths exist to a RAID controller, you will only see one /dev device.
-The Mac OS X node does its own path management for paths that go to the same RAID controller and thus only presents one /dev device to userspace per RAID controller.
-See "Configuring Two or More Apple HBA Ports" on page 76.
+Note: On Leopard and Snow Leopard, the kernel presents one /dev device per RAID controller, even if multiple paths exist.
+The node does its own path management for paths that go to the same RAID controller.
+See "Configuring Two or More HBA Ports" on page 76.